ELFI Refinance Review

 ELFI combines the stability of the bank with the lowest interest rates available.

 EFLI offers student loan refinance and consolidation for both federal loans and private loans.
 ELFI loans are offered in 5, 7, 10, 15 and 20 year terms.
-The ELFI variable-rate loans start at 2.55% and the fixed-rate loans start at 3.09%.
-The 2.55% is the lowest rates on the market, while the 3.09% now gives ELFI the best fixed-rate loan available as well.
+The ELFI variable-rate loans start at 2.80% and the fixed-rate loans start at 3.39%.
+The 2.80% is the among the lowest rates on the market, while the 3.39% now gives ELFI the second best fixed-rate loan available as well.
 However, the highlight for ELFI might actually be the 15 and 20-year fixed rate loans where they have either the lowest or second lowest rates on the market.

 In order to qualify for an ELFI loan a borrower does need to have a degree and pass a credit check.
 Like most legitimate lenders there are no loan application fees, origination fees or prepayment penalties.